westerndigitalcorporation/libzbc/README.md

 ### Library version

 *libzbc* current major version is 5.
-Due to interface changes, this version is not compatible with previous *libzbc+ versions (version 4.x).
+Due to interface changes, this version is not compatible with previous *libzbc* versions (version 4.x).
 Overall, the library operation does not change, but applications written for previous *libzbc* versions must be updated to use the new API.